chriskrycho/v5.chriskrycho.com/site/journal/2020/Async Data and Autotracking in Ember Octane.md

 :::note

-You’ll note if you look at the source gist for the implementation we’re using currently, there are a few differences and additions to what I described in this post:
+If you look at the source gist for the implementation we’re using currently, you'll see a few differences and additions to what I described in this post:

 - We use `@dependentKeyCompat` to interoperate with Ember Classic computed properties, and avoid the debug assertions in the `value` and `error` getters for the same reason.